nuxt/website-v2/content/en/blog/case-study-livementor.md

 The first feature that made us choose Nuxt was the project's architecture.
 Be it file-based routing or folder separation, it all fits in an intuitive way.
 Just dropping a file in your `pages` folder without having to configure a router is a must.

-For the moment, we use Vuex a lot, but we're thinking about moving a little bit from it by leveraging the Composition API.
+At the moment, we use Vuex a lot, but we're thinking about moving a little bit away from it by leveraging the Composition API.

 ### Do you have performance benchmarks before & after using Nuxt?